dnjsxor999/GRADER_EvaDB_project/README.md

 Click the `Personal` tab on the top right of your screen, and navigate to `View API keys` section.
 Click on `Create new secret key button`, give a nickname and copy the API Key that shows up.
 Make sure to backup the key somewhere and keep it safe since OpenAI will now show you the complete key again.
-Voila!
 You can now use your very own API key for using OpenAI API's within your applications.

 NOTE : Free accounts have a 15$ API limit passing which you will either have to create a new account or take the premium subscription.